ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 ^^^^^^^
 Numbers between one and nine are written out.
 10 and above are numerals.
 The exception to this is writing "4 million" or "4 GB."
 It is also acceptable to use numerals in tables and charts.

+Only
+^^^^
+Place the word "only" immediately before the word or phrase that it modifies.

 Phone Numbers
 ^^^^^^^^^^^^^

 Phone number style: 1 (919) 555-0123 x002 and 1 888-GOTTEXT

+Procedures
+^^^^^^^^^^
+Include one action per procedure step.
+Start each step with an imperative verb.
+For procedures with many steps, include a summary at the start that explains the overall goal or the groups of steps required.

+Pronouns
+^^^^^^^^
+Ensure every pronoun refers to a single, clear noun.
+If the reference is ambiguous, repeat the noun instead.
+Place pronouns as close as possible to the noun they reference.

 Quotations (Using Quotation Marks and Writing Quotes)